Seville’s location makes it the perfect place to base yourself for exploring Andalusia.

 After Cordoba, Cadiz, is easily reached by train or bus in an hour and a half, making it one of the most convenient day trips from Seville.

 Still one of Spain’s best-kept tourism secrets, the beachside city is famous for the 100 watchtowers along the Bay of Cadiz, the baroque cathedral, and its seafood and tapas.
+It also has some of the best beaches in Spain.

 Getting to Cadiz from Seville